KYRAL-Health/KyralPASS/README.md

 We originally envisioned Kyral as a digital, distributed ledger-based vaccination pass or immunization scheme in 2019 - before COVID-19 was declared a pandemic, and more than a year before mandates by organizations and governments to institute secure COVID-19 vaccination credentials and passports.
 The scope of this project was to setup a vaccination pass and immunization record system between multiple parties: initially a hospital, a pharmacy, and a university, which mandated students have immunization histories and more recently, have been vaccinated for COVID-19, prior to attendance.

+KYRAL’s vision is to reimagine health, healthcare, and privacy in a connected future, such as the one necessitated by the pandemic.

 ## Getting Started & Documentation